gulshanhatzade/Secure-Chit-Chat/Task 1- Client-Server Calculator/Readme_task1.txt

     This will send a termination signal to the server, shutting it down properly.

-Contribution of Group Members-

-Anurag Sarva (CS24MTECH14003): Implemented calculator.py and logic for expression parsing and evaluation.

-Gulshan Hatzade (CS24MTECH14006): Implemented server.py and client.py, handling socket communication and integration with the calculator.

 ANTI-PLAGIARISM STATEMENT -

 We certify that this assignment/report is our own work, based on our personal study and/or research